 - Whether the offense occurred while the accused person was escaping or in an escape status from an institution for youthful offenders or juvenile delinquents.

 You or your child are entitled to a defense and you need one, if you are facing a juvenile or Youthful Offender charge in Oklahoma.
 CANNON & ASSOCIATES can assist you and ensure your rights are protected.
 The system can appear biased against an accused child.
 Hiring the right law firm will ensure your or your child’s rights are respected from initial investigation through sentencing or trial and everything between.
 The fact you or your child are charged with a juvenile or Youthful Offender crime in Oklahoma does not mean you or your child will be convicted or sentenced to jail/prison.

 Choose an Experienced Juvenile Criminal Defense Lawyer

-Contact Cannon Law Firm in Oklahoma City for your defense.
+Contact CANNON & ASSOCIATES in Oklahoma City for your defense.
 You have the right to the presumption of innocence.
 John Cannon is a Fierce Advocate for every client and will use his experience and respected reputation to do everything possible to reach the best possible outcome in your juvenile criminal case.
 John has been recognized as a Top 40 under 40 in Criminal Defense by the National Trial Lawyers Association.
 Additionally, he has an outstanding record of reaching the best possible outcome for hundreds of clients accused of the wide variety of criminal charges in Oklahoma, including juvenile cases, evidenced by receiving the highest possible AVVO rating – 10 (superb).
-Contact Cannon Law Firm today.
+Contact CANNON & ASSOCIATES today.